p0ntsNL/hodlv2/README.md

 you are afraid to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

-Always start by running a trading bot in Dry-run and do not engage money before you understand how it works and what profit/loss you should expect.
+Always start by running a trading bot in papertrade mode and do not engage money before you understand how it works and what profit/loss you should expect.